 A very interesting piece by ERIN GRIFFITH entitled, “This Curation Trend has One Big Problem: Scale“.
 Now, what does this have to do with B2B content marketing or curation for B2B marketing?
 That is a good question.

 What really interested me in the article was the title and the problem with scaling curation.
-Of course the B2B ContentEngine is all about helping marketers and marketing agencies scale their curation marketing efforts — though leadership, social sharing, SEO content, driving traffic, etc. It turns out the blog post was more of an art focused article, but it kept my attention nonetheless as curation was its theme.
+Of course, we often look to assist marketers and marketing agencies scale their curation marketing efforts — through thought leadership, social sharing, SEO content, driving traffic, etc. It turns out this particular blog post was more of an art-focused article, but it kept my attention nonetheless as curation was its theme.
 The focus is on algorithmic content curation and how this usually seems to fail.

 I agree algorithmic curation is doomed to fail at anything other than the lowest common denominator.
-Even though our B2B ContentEngine has AI back-end technology that analyzes content, we refrained from using this for finding similar content, which is not that hard — and yes our competitors do do this.
+Even though software has AI back-end technology that analyzes content, we refrained from using this for finding similar content (it’s not that hard) — and yes, many of our competitors do do this.
 You can certainly do this and there are some good similarity algorithms out there, but the real value of curation is in new but related content.
-That is what gives you as a curator value and why your followers, customers, and prospect will look towards your content over any algorithmic curated content.
-Granted if your goal is to scrap every article about the latest pop sensation automation will do just fine.
+That is what gives you value as a curator and why your followers, customers, and prospects will look towards your content over any algorithmic curated content.
+Granted, if your goal is to scrap every article about the latest pop sensation, automation should work just fine.

 Scale Curation with Humans in the Loop

 Erin explained where algorithmic curated business models often fail and why there is a need for human in the loop curation professionals.

 Curation continues to gain momentum in the tech world.
 I’ve seen startup after startup assess their algorithmic recommendation engines and conclude that a human touch just works better.
 While Amazon, with its robust recommendation engine, still peddles suggestions based on past purchases and searches, other smaller companies have found that it takes a human to know what other humans find interesting.